Dakota-Vikdal/Dakota-Vikdal/README.md

 - 👯 I’m looking to collaborate on web development baby!
 If anyone has an idea that they'd like to work with someone on, please feel free to message me on my linkedin.

 - 💬 Ask me about anything pertaining to Python and Flask!
 The more we ask the more we know.

+- 📄 Here is my resume for you perusal: https://docs.google.com/document/d/1n5LjvxTYk6l6o0341maiCPbos3Jtt6hkiCm83GOXP0s/edit#heading=h.9nkblskwyabs

+- ⚡A fun fact about me is I love both fitness and videogames, which I think is a great balance.

   Check me out on:
 -     https://www.linkedin.com/in/dakota-vikdal/